lourson1091/audiobertscore/README.md

 - use_gpu: If True, runs on GPU if available.
 If False, forces CPU execution.

 ### Example of Usage
-Please use <code>test.py</code>.The following initial values yield the best performance.
+Please use <code>test.py</code>.
+The following initial values yield the best performance.

 ```python
 import numpy as np